astelrastogi/WhatDay/README.md

   assertThat(DateModel.getMessage(), is("February of 1900 does not have 29 days"));
 }
 ```
+The instrumented test cases were tested on a physical Android mobile, since the emulator took too long to start.
 ## A.e - Time Taken
 It took about 6 hours to complete the whole assignment.
 ## A.f - Assignment Difficulty